 Step 6: Understand Disbursement

-Visit our Manage Your Aid and Notification of Federal Aid Disbursement pages to learn when and how your aid will be released.
+Visit our Maintain Aid and Notification of Federal Aid Disbursement pages to learn when and how your aid will be disbursed.